GalenWright/wright-lab-website/content/home/where.md

 <br>

+**Territory acknowledgement**: *Our research group is located on the original lands of Anishinaabeg, Cree, Oji-Cree, Dakota and Dene peoples, and on the homeland of the Métis Nation.
+We respect the Treaties that were made on these territories, we acknowledge the harms and mistakes of the past, and we dedicate ourselves to moving forward in partnership with Indigenous communities in a spirit of reconciliation and collaboration.*

 We are primarily affiliated with the Department of Pharmacology & Therapeutics at the University of Manitoba.
 Our lab is in the Neuroscience Research Program at the Kleysen Institute for Advanced Medicine, Health Sciences Centre.
 We are also affiliated with the Department of Biochemistry and Medical Genetics, University of Manitoba, as well as the Children’s Hospital Research Institute of Manitoba (CHRIM, ENRRICH theme).
 We have several local, national, and international collaborations - please reach out if you are interested in working with us or would like to join our team.